DataDog/datadog-agent/.circleci/README.md

 invoke -e pipeline.update-buildimages --image-tag v12345678-c0mm1t5
 ```
 This will update the configuration of circleci and gitlab to use the __test version__ of these images.
-Once your test is succesful, you can either move the `_test_version` from files or invoke
+Once your test is successful, you can either move the `_test_version` from files or invoke
 ```bash
 invoke -e pipeline.update-buildimages --image-tag v12345678-c0mm1t5 --no-test-version
 ```